fishcus/KAP-manual/en/installation/install_uninstall/install_on_cdh.en.md

 - Cloudera CDH 6.0/6.1/6.2

-  > **Note:** Using SparkSQL during cube building is not supported in Cloudera CDH 6.0/6.1/6.2.

 To avoid permission problems, we recommend that you use CDH default account and password `cloudera` to access CDH sandbox.
 In this section, the `cloudera` account is taken as an example.

 If you need to run Kyligence Enterprise in the environment of CDH 5.7+, please select the corresponding version of the CDH.